kubernetes/website/content/en/docs/concepts/services-networking/dual-stack.md

 Overlay (VXLAN) networks on Windows **do not** support dual-stack networking.
 {{< /note >}}

-More information on the different network modes for Windows can be found [here](/docs/concepts/services-networking/windows-networking#network-modes).
+You can read more about the different network modes for Windows within the [Networking on Windows](/docs/concepts/services-networking/windows-networking#network-modes) topic.

 ## {{% heading "whatsnext" %}}